nodejs/node/doc/api/repl.md

 from the user, printing the configured `prompt` to a new line in the `output` and resuming the `input` to accept new input.

-When multi-line input is being entered, an ellipsis is printed rather the the 'prompt'.
+When multi-line input is being entered, an ellipsis is printed rather than the 'prompt'.

 When `preserveCusor` is `true`, the cursor placement will not be reset to `0`.